-It reminded us of what we saw and smelled as we drove through Billings, Montana.
-We passed a series of three such petroleum refinery plants and we felt so sorry for the residents in the area who could not sell their devalued homes and how they must suffer from living there and breathing the fumes day-in and day-out.
+It reminded me of what I saw and smelled as I drove through Billings, Montana.
+Three such petroleum refinery plants that make one sorry for the residents in the area who could not sell their devalued homes and how they must suffer from living there and breathing the fumes day-in and day-out.

 What should have been a joyful trip filled with amazing sights became a sad and dreary business with terrible health consequences.
 But what I remember most was not all of this.
 It was what I saw and heard when I talked to people along the way: farmers, ranchers, truck stop clerks, waitresses, late night hotel clerks, folks at rest stops, and so forth.

 While they all came from different places and different walks of life, they all had one thing in common.
 None of them were dismissive about what the fact that our Earth is sick and it is getting worse.
 None of them were in denial about it.
 No one said this was just a bad year and next year would be better.
 No more dismissive bravado.
 Just a sad knowing that things are getting worse and will continue to do so—that there will be more record droughts, record fire seasons, and record misery in the Great American West.